eldridgea/blog/content/post/project-erised.md

 I begain investigating using DoT as a method for adblocking, as Android uses DoT for all DNS requests if it's enabled.
 I used a combination of off-the-shelf stuff in a docker network to handle this.

 The incoming DoT request is handled by [Caddy](https://caddyserver.com/) which strips the TLS and forwards it as a standard DNS request within the private Docker network to a container running [PiHole](https://pi-hole.net/).
-PiHole will blackhole any requests that are on its blacklist, and otherwise forward them upstream to the container running [cloudflared](https://developers.cloudflare.com/1.1.1.1/dns-over-https/cloudflared-proxy/), which will reeencrypt the request and send it upstream to Cloudflare's [1.1.1.1](https://1.1.1.1.)
+PiHole will blackhole any requests that are on its blacklist, and otherwise forward them upstream to the container running [cloudflared](https://developers.cloudflare.com/1.1.1.1/dns-over-https/cloudflared-proxy/), which will re-encrypt the request and send it upstream to Cloudflare's [1.1.1.1](https://1.1.1.1.)
 DNS service.

 So the only DNS requests that will get legit responses are ones not on PiHole's blacklist, and this applies across the web and within apps.